 Leafy, clump-forming perennials related to penstemon.
 All are native to the eastern U.S. and grow in damp places in sun or light shade.
 Frequently used in bog gardens.
 All bloom in late summer and autumn.
 Common name comes from the oddly formed flowersinch-long, puffy, and two-lipped, with a fancied resemblance to a turtle's head.
 Useful for cut flowers, shade gardens, wild gardens.

-C. glabra.
-WHITE TURTLEHEAD.
-Grows 23 ft. tall (occa- sionally much taller), 112 ft. wide.
-Medium green leaves to 8 in. long; white or palest pink flowers.
-'Black Ace', with white blossoms, typically grows 34 ft. tall but can reach 6 ft.
-Its leaves emerge deep green with an almost black cast, then lighten to green by late summer.
+- Black Ace, with white blossoms, typically grows 34 feet tall but can reach 6 feet Its leaves emerge deep green with an almost black cast, then lighten to green by late summer.

 - Reaches 34 feet tall, 2 feet wide.

 - Dark green, 4- to 6 inches-long leaves; rose-pink flowers.